MysteryPancake/Houdini-Fun/NDC.md

 <img src="./images/ndcscreen.png" width="700">

 The Z coordinates are 0 at the camera, negative in front and positive behind the camera.
 Why negative?
-No idea, it confuses me too.
+No idea!

 <img src="./images/ndczaxis.png" width="700">